RWKV/RWKV-cpp-node/README.md

 - Utility function to download the model weights / quantize them ??
 - CLI tooling to quickly setup / download ??
 - varient of `preloadPrompt` which gurantee the saved prompt does not get cache evicted ??

+# Known issues

+- You need macOS 12 and above

 # How to run the unit test?